Skip to main content

 fun parseJson(json: String): ParseResult<Configuration> {

-// Transform to typed representation or fail
+// Transform to typed representation, or fail

 }